ColiverSEC/Enterprise-IAM-Lab/activedirectory/delegation-and-access-control.md

 ## 🛠️ Delegate Group Policy Object (GPO) Management *(Optional but Recommended)*

-Sometimes delegated admins also need to manage GPOs linked to their OU
+Delegating OU control does not automatically give permission to edit GPOs linked to that OU — you must delegate this separately in GPMC.

 - **Step 1**: **Open** the **Group Policy Management Console (GPMC)**
 - **Step 2**: Navigate to the GPO linked to the OU